vf-tech/eclox-deneme/page.md

 **Author:** Author name
 **Date:**  Date
 ## Module's Role
-Explain the module's role in the system in general
+Explain the module's role in the system in generalsss